einat/nddrylliog-blog/2012-12-20-ld25-postmortem.md

 ![](/img/legithief-editor.jpg)

 ...but also, I made a level editor!
-Typically the think you usually don't have time to do during the Jam, and definitely not during the Compo.
-Well, I did one, and a pretty sophisticated at that.
+Typically the thing you usually don't have time to do during the Jam, and definitely not during the Compo.
+Well, I did one, and a pretty sophisticated one as well.
 Grid snapping, multi selection, multi layer editing loading/saving from/to YAML, object outlines... there was everything!

 In a way, the level editor was a success because Sylvain was able to use all